 If this is the case, you won't be able to listen to audio through aux and Bluetooth at the same time.
 The reason for the issue with device communication often comes down to the hardware and software Bluetooth depends on to function.
 The device you are trying to use with Bluetooth must speak the same ‘language’.
 Even if there is a communication problem between the devices you want to use, there is still a solution.

-There are a few components you’ll need to use aux and Bluetooth at the same time, regardless of the device.
+There are a few components you’ll need to use aux and Bluetooth at the same time, regardless of the device, moreover, there are some things you should know if you're going to use Bluetooth 5 as well (our guide).
 The first is a device with an auxiliary output.
 It can be anything from wired speakers or headphones.
 You will also need a Bluetooth transmitter, such as this one from Amazon, and your options are almost unlimited.
 It can be a handheld device, speakers, or headphones.

 You will also need a male to a dual female auxiliary splitter.
 It’s a small component that you can pick up online or at an electronics store.
 It’s not expensive, and you'll definitely need it if you want simultaneous audio from both aux and Bluetooth.